1958–1960

 when compared to the 1958 Vette but it was extremely far off when

-comparing prices.
 Even though the design changes caught some flack as they still do to

 this day, the 1958 Corvette accomplished what no other Corvette in the